TL;DR

 Third-Party Services

-Termpad integrates with these tools/services:
+Termpad integrates with these tools/services:- GitHub CLI (

-gh): Local tool you install and authenticate yourself
+gh): Local tool you install and authenticate yourself - Git: Your local git installation

 - electron-updater: Only checks GitHub Releases for app updates (no tracking)